Skip to Main Content

 Footnote Components

-Footnote #.
-First Name Last Name, Title of Book (Place of publication: Publisher, Year of publication), page number.
+First Name Last Name, Title of Book (Publisher, year of publication), page number, DOI or URL or database.

 Reference Components

 Last name, First name.
 Title of Book.
-Place of publication: Publisher, Year of publication.
+Publisher, year of publication.
+DOI or URL or database.

 Footnote Example